boyyyyyy19/Roblox-FFlag-Optimizer_RCO/README.md

 ## How to Use

 1. Copy and paste the batch script
-2. Run it as administrator # - not necessary for use -
+2. Run it as administrator - NOT NECESSARY FOR USE -
 3. Wait for the confirmation message
 4. The ClientSettings folder will open automatically
 5. Restart Roblox to apply the changes